nils-holmberg/nils-holmberg.github.io/scom-tour/src/sjht-ms.md

 To investigate these hypotheses connected to destination security, we specified a linear mixed effects regression model using the R package lme4, and included travel destination as a random factor with 11 levels.
 Through this analysis, each destination is allowed to have different intercepts, thereby making the model more robust to geographic and socioeconomic differences between the destionations.
 The results of this multi-level modelling suggest that tourists' travelling frequency -- both in general (p<0.05, t=-2.086), and to the specific destination (p<0.05, t=-4.833) -- had significant negative associations with destination security.
 This reinforces the somewhat counterintuitive finding in previous research, which indicates that tourists tend to become more risk aware, and thus experience lower levels of destination security, the more frequently they travel in general as well as to a specific destination.
 Or conversely, tourists that travel less frequently tend to report higher levels of destination security, and the underlying explanation for this pattern needs to be disentagled in future research.
 Thus, the second regression model provides strong support for H2b and H2c.

 Contrary to expectations, the second regression analysis revealed a positive trend between tourists' information search about their destinations and their preceived security at the destinations.
 However, since this effect failed to reach significance, the model and our observed data do not provide any support for hypothesis H3b.
 In fact, it seems more likely that this positive trend represents an artifact in the data, and that the true relationship between these measures entails less information search when tourists feel secure and vice versa, which was evidenced in the first regression analysis of the general insecurity measure (H3a).
 Furthermore, the second regression model indicated a non-significant association between male gender and perceived security, whereas a strongly significant negative association between Swedish citizenship and destination security was found, thus again providing mixed support for hypothesis H4b.
+Modest R2 at 17%.

 # Discussion